All Episodes

 Just a little mental exercise here.

-Let's let's just assume that the original judge and jury that convicted him and the three or four appeals were all wrong and that he should have should not have gone to death.
+Let's just assume that the original judge and jury that convicted him and the three or four appeals were all wrong and that he should not have gone to death.

 So let's find some liberal who doesn't believe in the death penalty and let them adopt him.

-Yeah, he should be adopted and uh if not move in with them, move next door.
+Yeah, he should be adopted and if not move in with them, move next door.

 Next door might be a slight bit better, yes.

-Um your argument about uh the executed criminal not committing another crime is one that I have used for years and years.
+Your argument about the executed criminal not committing another crime is one that I have used for years and years.

-It is absolutely foolproof, and it frustrates the living daylights out of the liberals because right now I worked eight years in the prison system hurting inmates around on fires.
+Because right now, I worked eight years in the prison system herding inmates around on fires.

-And the rate of rheticism is somewhere in the eighty-three percent range for felons.
+And the rate of reveticism is somewhere in the 83% range for felons.

-That's still, you know, a thousand people that would not have died, uh, assuming one percent of the criminals that committed that would have been arrested and released to to commit another crime.
+That's still, you know, 1,000 people that would not have died, assuming 1% of the criminals that committed that would have been arrested and released to commit another crime.

-And I think that one percent is hugely low.
+And I think that 1% is hugely low.

-So it is absolute mathematical fact that the ratio of zero uh murders committed by an executed or any other crime by an executed criminal versus an eighty-three percent revitism, some of which have to be murder.
+So it is absolute mathematical fact that the ratio of zero murders committed by an executed or any other crime by an executed criminal versus an 83% reviticism, some of which have to be murder, it's irrefutable.

 Michael, we've got to go.